-A. Zone Change Request must be submitted at least 21 days prior to the Public Hearing.
-The application is to be filed out entirely by the applicant.
+A. Zone Change Request must be submitted by the first Tuesday of the month for a Public Hearing on the fourth Tuesday of the month, or at least 21 days prior to the Public Hearing.
+The application is to be filled out entirely by the applicant.
 Some assistance may be needed from the Codes Office determining the adjacent zoning.
-All adjacent property owners and their mailing addresses must be included on the form.
+All adjacent property owners and their mailing addresses must be included with the application.
 A copy of the justification or findings that warrant a zone change must be supplied to the applicant, and the Comprehensive Plan Future Land Use Map must be checked to see if the requested zoning designation is in compliance with the map.
 A copy of the deed and/or a legal description must be supplied by the owner.